 What Is a Sentiment Analysis Tool?

 A sentiment analysis tool is software that analyzes text conversations and evaluates the tone, intent, and emotion behind each message.
-By digging deeper into these elements, the tool uncovers more context from your text conversations and helps your customer service team accurately analyze feedback.
-This is particularly useful for companies who actively engage with their customers via social media, chat, and email where it can be difficult to determine the sentiment behind a text-based message.
+By digging deeper into these elements, the tool uncovers more context from your conversations and helps your customer service team accurately analyze feedback.
+This is particularly useful for brands that actively engage with their customers on social media, live chat, and email where it can be difficult to determine the sentiment behind a message.

 Benefits of Adopting a Sentiment Analysis Tool